 Hubbard Glacier

 Hubbard Glacier is North America’s longest tidewater glacier.
-Icebergs are continually calving off this 70 mile/113 km long glacier.
-The icebergs, some up to 200 feet/61 metres high become a habitat for pupping and molting harbor seals.
+Icebergs continually calve off this 70-mile/113-km glacier, which becomes a habitat for pupping and molting harbor seals.
+Some icebergs are up to 200 feet/61 metres high.

 Pupping occurs in late spring.
 Molting generally happens annually in the summer.